Spykra/ETL/README.md

-# Brain Tumor Detection Using Deep Learning
+# Generating Synethetic Data Using Deep Learning

 ## About the Project

-This project leverages deep learning techniques to detect, classify, and identify the location of brain tumors from Magnetic Resonance Imaging (MRI) scans.
-Utilizing Convolutional Neural Networks (CNNs) for multi-task classification, this work aims to contribute to the important research domain of medical imaging by facilitating early detection and efficient treatment planning for brain tumors.
+This project leverages deep learning techniques to generate synthetic images of brain tumors from Magnetic Resonance Imaging (MRI) scans.

 ## Methods